Project budget5 873 743 €

 Therefore there is potential and need for the front runners to engage in cross-disciplinary, and cross border thinking in creating the solutions.
 Vice versa these front-runners have a strong impact on the actual implementation of green innovations and thus cross border cooperation increases this impact considerably.

-• 21 June 2018 the project's 2nd international seminar 'Agro-food waste streams: from cost to source of income' was held in Beitem (BE).
-The project activities were presented and entrepreneurs shared their success stories.
+• Seminar 'Agro-food waste streams: from cost to source of income', in Beitem-BE.
+Project activities were presented and entrepreneurs shared success stories.

 • Project's own website, with results of all project activities, 90 news articles and the publication of 10 newsletters have contributed to obtaining more attention for the circular economy and opportunities in horticultural industry.

 • Reports about 'Stabilisation tests of horticultural waste streams', about 'Green pesticides' with tests to determine the performance of biocontrol agents made of organic by-products, 'Lab scale & pilot scale experiments with mealworm and black soldier fly' with focus on insects as a promising way of converting horticultural residues into valuable protein, oil and derived products, 'Valorisation of crop co-products to produce colourants and new products for cosmetics', 'Pretreatment methods and techniques', with food applications made from residual flows, 'Harvesting and logistic chain', for optimisation of collecting horticultural residuals.